inclement/inclem.net/content/171016-pyderelease0.5.rst

 feels like reinventing the wheel, although I'm not sure how to better achieve the same thing.
-An alternative might be to just call the python binary in a subprocess and manipulate its stdin/stdout - I'll be looking into this option, but it may need some small changes in python-for-android, and I'll need to check if/how android imposes any limits on subprocessing.
+An alternative might be to just call the python binary in a subprocess and manipulate its stdin/stdout - I'll be looking into this option, but it doesn't eliminate the need for message passing and may need some small changes in python-for-android, assuming also that android doesn't impose any important limits on subprocessing.

 In the short term future, I expect to work to release a Python 3 version, and then to investigate some of these technical questions.
 I'd like to look into iOS support, as everything should work almost the same way there, but I don't have the hardware or developer mempership for iOS development; if anyone would like to try it, let me know.
-Longer term, PyDE interpreter is hopefully the first step in creating a larger suite of mobile Python tools, in tandem with using this experience to improve python-for-android.
-There are many features to be added directly to the interpreter, but I'd also like to add surrounding tools including a full code editor, the ability to use pip to install other modules locally, and user-defined GUI functionality via additional Kivy activities.
+Longer term, Pyonic interpreter is an experimental step towards creating a larger suite of mobile Python tools, in tandem with using this experience to improve python-for-android.
+There are many features to be added directly to the interpreter, but I'd also like to add surrounding tools including a full code editor, the ability to use pip to install other modules locally, and GUI support via additional Kivy activities.